kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 ### Practicing the piano

-- I set off to practice the piano at the conservatory.
+- I leave the Knowhere offices to practice the piano at the conservatory.
 - I'm extremely anxious and I feel really uneasy in the piano room, as if I'm being watched.
 - I can't play; my arms, hands, and fingers are not working properly.
 - I call the British embassy from the piano room asking for help.